-The cause of transmission (COT) informs zenon whether the variable can be written to and whether the writing was successful.
+The Cause of Transmission (COT) informs zenon whether the variable can be written to and whether the writing was successful.
 The action variable receives a COT corresponding to the level of the command.
-In the background, the command module then checks to see if the response variable changes its value and the COT according to the command.
+In the background, the command then checks to see if the response variable changes its value and if the COT changes according to the command.